Is a Scooter a Vehicle? Appeals Court Says ‘Yes’ and State Farm Must Pay UM Claim [Boss Insurance]

 District Court Judge Paul Byron granted a motion for summary judgment filed by State Farm because the scooter was not designed to be driven on public roads, meaning it could not be a ” uninsured motor vehicle” as defined in the laws of Florida.
 Spangler appealed.

-Is A Scooter A Vehicle Appeals Court Says ‘Yes And
+Is a Scooter a Vehicle Appeals Court Says ‘Yes and

 The 11th Circuit committee ruled that the legal definition was irrelevant.
 The state’s Uninsured Motorist Act defines the term “motor vehicle” to ensure a minimum level of coverage is offered, but nothing prevents insurers from providing more coverage than necessary, the opinion says. .
 The policy State Farm sold to Sprangler offered benefits to uninsured motorists for damage or injury caused by “motor land vehicles,” but did not define the term.